 Protected coral bycatch has been negligible in southern blue whiting fisheries even though most trawls occur on or close to the seabed for at least part of the time.
-Around 99% of trawl tows are undertaken using midwater nets, which are fished both on the bottom and in midwater, and it is estimated that around 56% of tows occur on the seabed (FNZ 2020f, SBW Chapter).
+Around 99% of trawl tows are undertaken using midwater nets, which are fished both on the bottom and in midwater, and it is estimated that around 56% of tows occur on the seabed (FNZ 2022, SBW Chapter).
 The light groundrope used on these midwater nets is likely to be much less impactful than the heavier bobbin-rigs used on conventional bottom trawls.
-No corals were reported captured during 2018-19 and 2019-20 (Table 4), (FNZ, pers. comm.).
+No corals were reported captured during the period 2018-19 to 2020-21 (Table 3), (G. Lydon FNZ, pers. comm.).